violentmonkey/violentmonkey.github.io/source/api/gm.md

   The function to execute when clicked in the menu.

+If you want to add a shortcut, please see [vm.shortcut](https://github.com/violentmonkey/vm-shortcut).

 ### GM_unregisterMenuCommand

 Unregister a command which has been registered to Violentmonkey popup menu.